The best camping near Smith Mountain Lake

 Crooked Mountain

-We are a family/veteran-owned small farm offering primitive creek-side and field camping that's perfect for motorcyclists, car campers, van campers, and tourists traveling on an adventure.
+We are a family/Veteran-owned small farm, campground, store, and event venue offering primitive creek-side and field tent camping that's perfect for motorcyclists, car campers, van campers, bicyclists, and tourists traveling on an adventure.
 We are located along the historic Crooked Road Music Trail and right off the Blue Ridge Parkway at mile marker 159.3.
-The picturesque town of Floyd is only 4 miles away, with easy access to music, shopping, multiple grocery stores, local and international themed restaurants - all with a true feeling of Appalachian hospitality.
-There are 6 creek-side campsites and open-field campsites in the peaceful field with a view of the pond, all with access to our hiking trail.
-We have been developing our dream property and wanted to welcome visitors with affordable tent camping in an incredibly beautiful area of the country.
-Also, on the property we have a store stocked with essential camping needs, local products, artisan items, coffee, souvenirs and more.
+The quirky, little town of Floyd is only 4 miles away, with easy access to music, shopping, grocery stores, local and international themed restaurants - all with a true feeling of Appalachian hospitality.
+There are 6 creek-side campsites, 5 field sites, and 2 sites right on the stocked pond, all with access to our hiking trail.
+Our store is stocked with essential camping needs, local products, artisan items, coffee, firewood, ice, souvenirs and more.
 During the summer we offer a "YouPick" flower experience in our crop field (come purchase a container and pick your own bouquet of flowers).
-Peak season for flowers is during August to September.
+Peak season for flowers is from August to September.
 Check out our web page for special events at www.crookedmtn.com.
-We would love for you to camp with us and give us feedback as we are constantly improving things.
-Come ride, camp, and explore the area!
+We would love for you to camp with us and leave us your feedback as we are constantly working to improve your experience.
+Come ride, camp, and explore Floyd, VA!

 Pets